SarahAbdrabo/Atmega32-Digital-IO/00-LIB/README.md

-#the used libs in the driver
+# the used libs in the driver mcal layer